Ohio Dems press party to invest in high stakes Senate seat

 Yet many Ryan allies continue to clamor for help from the national party.

-Former Ohio Democratic Party Chairman David Pepper said the DSCC needs to step up and support Ryan now, who’s “fighting as effectively as anybody could” without national money.
+Former Ohio Democratic Party Chairm David Pepper said the DSCC needs to step up and support Ryan, who’s “fighting as effectively as anybody could” without national money.

 “It’s so similar to what happened in ’16, it’s kind of hard to watch,” Pepper said, referencing former Democratic Gov. Ted Strickland’s loss to Republican Sen. Rob Portman in that year’s Senate race.
 “It’s when polls are tied, our candidate has more money and is a stronger candidate and, when Republicans throw a punch, we walk away.
 It’s a terrible signal to send.”